melikaknight/Documentation-Helper_LLM/README.md

 - **Vectorstore**: Pinecone 🌲

 ## Environment Variables
-To run this project, you need to add the following environment variables to your `.env` file:
+To run this project, you will need to add the following environment variables to your `.env` file:
 - `PINECONE_API_KEY`
 - `OPENAI_API_KEY`